yukigiusy/My-researches/index.md

 # 👋 Hi, I'm Giusy!

 I'm a Master's graduate in **Financial Risk and Data Analysis** from Sapienza University.
-I’m passionate about voatility models, machine learning and AI, the mathematics of financial markets and programming languages.
+I’m passionate about volatility models, machine learning and AI, the mathematics of financial markets and programming languages.
 My work bridges financial theory and practice for a comprehensive analysis of the world.

 I'm so proud of what I have built, that's why you can take a look of the different projects.
 I always keep my nose to the grindstone in order to improve my skills.